Caer en tentación

 Caer en tentación (English: Fall Into Temptation) is a Mexican telenovela produced by Giselle González for Televisa, and it started airing on Mexican broadcast channel Las Estrellas on 18 September 2017, and concluded on 11 February 2018.
-Based on the Argentine drama by Erika Halvorsen and Gonzalo Demaría, titled Amar después de amar.
+It is based on the Argentine drama by Erika Halvorsen and Gonzalo Demaría, titled Amar después de amar.
 The series stars Silvia Navarro, Gabriel Soto, Adriana Louvier, and Carlos Ferro.

 Plot summary

-Raquel (Silvia Navarro) and Damián (Gabriel Soto) are happily married with two children.
-Destiny leads Damián to meet Carolina (Adriana Louvier) and feels an undeniable attraction towards her.
-Damián did not know that Carolina was already married to Santiago Álvarado (Carlos Ferro), a construction architect with whom she has two children.
+Raquel and Damián are happily married with two children.
+Destiny leads Damián to meet Carolina and feels an undeniable attraction towards her.
+Damián did not know that Carolina was already married to Santiago Álvarado, a construction architect with whom she has two children.
 When Raquel drops off her son Fede at school, she accidentally backs her car to Santiago's truck, and they realize that their sons know each other.
 Raquel volunteers to pay for the damages but Santiago refuses.
 Raquel insists and goes to the Álvarado home with Damián.
 The two couples become great friends.
 But the desire between Damián and Carolina is stronger than their marriage commitment and both decide to deceive to their spouses.
 Damián and Carolina have a terrible car accident.
 Rescuers only find a seriously injured Damián, and Carolina has mysteriously disappeared from the scene.
 During the investigation by the police, Raquel and Santiago learn that their spouses are lovers.